michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0050.md

 - n: needed encouragement
 - n: unfriendly behavior that causes anger or resentment
 ### Family
+- provocation: provocations+
+- provocative: provocatively, unprovocative
-provocation: provocations+;provocative: provocatively, unprovocative;provoke: provocation, provocative, provoked, provoker, provokes, provoking;provoked: unprovoked;provoker: provokers;provoking: provokingest, provokingly, unprovoking;unprovoked: unprovokedly
+- provoke: provocation, provocative, provoked, provoker, provokes, provoking
+- provoked: unprovoked
+- provoker: provokers
+- provoking: provokingest, provokingly, unprovoking
+- unprovoked: unprovokedly
 ### Examples
 - Decius says that he isn’t concerned about Trump’s seeming fondness for Russia; in his view, thoughtless provocations would be much more dangerous.
 - That means arresting the person who started an altercation, even if that provocation was verbal.